 My teaching and pedagogy are based on broad experience as an educator in both formal and informal settings as well as focused University pedagogy training.
 I hold a Certificate in College Teaching from the University of Colorado Boulder for which I completed over 50 hours of training.
 I also hold a certificate as a Leader in Classroom Diversity and Inclusion from the University of Arizona and recently completed an intensive six-week training on facilitating “virtual exchanges” in the classroom using Zoom.
-My pedagogy, innovative teaching strategies, and rapport with students have been recognized with teaching excellence awards at the University and Department levels in 2014 and 2017 (University of Colorado, Boulder) and 2020 (University of Florida).
+My pedagogy, innovative teaching strategies, and rapport with students were recognized with teaching excellence awards at the University and Department levels in 2014 and 2017 (University of Colorado, Boulder) and 2020 (University of Florida).

 As an educator, I see my role as encouraging student interests while helping them learn to articulate compelling evidence-based arguments that will translate to engaged citizenship.
 Broad experience outside the classroom as a field-based educator and development practitioner also influences my teaching in important ways.
 I served as a volunteer with the Peace Corps, AmeriCorps, and American Red Cross, designed and implemented grassroots educational initiatives, and participated in numerous applied community-based research projects focused on sustainable development.
 Having done this work in Paraguay, Mexico, Kenya, and Southern Arizona, I have studied environmental injustice operating across a broad range of geographies and cultural settings while using research and activism to contribute to efforts the creation of more just futures.

 To date, I have designed and instructed several classes that focus on questions of socio-environmental justice, human rights, development, and political ecology.
 My experience spans lecture courses like Drug Wars and Oil Fortunes in Latin America, advanced graduate seminars such as Infrastructure, environment, society: Critical geographies of social-environmental relations and Land Politics: Race, Rights, and Power.